hackalog/hackalog.github.io/_posts/2020-01-28-makefile-add-help.md

 ~~~

 In practice, we've added a little more to that message, including some
-instructions for creating the environment, and a the list of makefile
+instructions for creating the environment, and a the list of `Makefile`
-variables that you specify in the ``HELP_VARS` list.
+variables that you specify in the `HELP_VARS` list.

 ~~~
 .DEFAULT_GOAL := show-help